typelevel/jawn/README.md

 ### Origin

 The term "jawn" comes from the Philadelphia area.
 It conveys about as much information as "thing" does.
-I chose the name because I'm living in Montreal right now so I feel fondly toward Philly.
-Also, there isn't a better way to describe objects encoded in JSON than thing.
-Finally we get a catchy slogan.
+I chose the name because I moved to Montreal so I am remembering Philly fondly.
+Also, there isn't a better way to describe objects encoded in JSON than "things".
+Finally, we get a catchy slogan.

 ### Overview

 Jawn is designed to try to parse JSON into one large DOM-esque object as fast as possible.
 There is a minimum of boxing, and there aren't any fancy operations to build your own objects for you.
-It follows the "sealed-trait + cas class" pattern of many other JSON libraries in Scala.
-The big speed win has to due with using Scala's `@tailrec` optimization as heavily as possible, along with various other hacks.
-There isn't really too much code.
+It uses algebraic data types, following the "sealed-trait + case class" pattern of many other JSON libraries in Scala.

+The big speed win has to due with using Scala's `@tailrec` optimization as heavily as possible, along with various other hacks, and some semblence of an attempt for good IO perofrmance.
+There isn't really too much code, and profiling shows that I'm spending about 50% of my time running `java.lang.Double.parseDouble()` so that's something.

+Jawn is currently single-threaded: the design probably permits multi-threaded loading but that's for the future.

-Currently the objects returned have very few capabilities: you must break them open to get at their delicious brains.
+The `jawn.Value` objects returned have very few capabilities: you must break them open to get at their delicious brains, preferably using pattern matchin.
 There's no reason that they can't have a useful API but I haven't written one yet.

-Jawn also lacks many other nice features, like maintaining key/value order for JSON objects.
+Jawn also lacks many other nice features, like keeping track of whitespace or maintaining key/value order for JSON objects.
 This would not be a hard feature to add but isn't necessary in the general case and would slow things down a bit.
+There also isn't any kind of SAX-like API.

 ### Examples